Policies

 Version Management

-Section titled “Version Management”Versions capture a snapshot of your rules at a point in time for deployment:
+Section titled “Version Management”Versions capture an immutable snapshot of your approved rules at a point in time for deployment.
+Each version follows a lifecycle: Draft → Validated → Published → Deprecated.

-- Create a version: snapshot of all enforced rules
+- Create a version: snapshot of all approved rules

-- Validate a version: syntax and consistency verification
+- Validate a version: syntax and consistency checks

 Versions are accessible via the Versions dialog in the toolbar.